Viboldone Abbey: Architecture

-The façade (finished in 1348) is hut-shaped, with mullioned windows and visible brickwork with white stone decorations, and divided into three sectors by two semi-columns.
-The entrance portal is in white marble, and is surmounted by a lunette with marble sculptures of the "Madonna with Child between the Saints Ambrose and John of Meda".
-At its sides, two Gothic niches houses statues of the Sts.
+The façade (finished in 1348) is hut-shaped, with mullioned windows and visible brickwork with white-stone decorations, and is divided into three sectors by two semi-columns.
+The entrance portal is in white marble and is surmounted by a lunette with marble sculptures of the "Madonna with Child between the Saints Ambrose and John of Meda".
+On either side, two Gothic niches house statues of the Sts.
 Peter and Paul.
-The door is in dark wood, and dates to the 14th century.
+The door is in dark wood and dates to the 14th century.

-The bell tower has an appearance similar to that of the façade, with frames in cotto and small arcades at the bases of the double and triple mullioned windows.
-The latter are surmounted by small circular windows.
+The bell tower has an appearance similar to that of the façade, with frames in cotto and small arcades at the bases of the double- and triple-mullioned windows.
+Small circular windows surmount the latter.

-The interior is rather sober, with few decorations, aside from the extensive fresco decoration of the Giottesque school.
-It has a rectangular hall plan, with a nave and two aisles with five spans each (the first ones in Romanesque style, while the remaining ones are Gothic with cotto columns and high cross vaults).
+The interior is rather sober, with few decorations aside from the extensive frescoes of the Giottesque school.
+It has a rectangular hall plan, with a nave and two aisles, each with five spans (the first in Romanesque style, while the remaining ones are Gothic, with cotto columns and high cross vaults).
 The arches are ogival.

-The fresco decoration includes the Madonna in Maestà with Saints and the large Universal Judgement with, in the middle, Jesus and at his left the Damned, overlook by Satan.
+The fresco decoration includes the Madonna in Maestà with Saints and the large Universal Judgement with, in the middle, Jesus and, at his left, the Damned, overseen by Satan.
 Other frescoes, depicting Renaissance musical instruments, are housed in the Music Hall, located in a building annexed to the church.